Rhoban/placo/docs/dynamics/introduction.rst

 The good news in the dynamics solver, is that the equation of motion is enforced!

-It allows to express the torque :math:`\tau` as a function of the acceleration and robot state (see below for details if you are interrested).
+It allows to express the torque :math:`\tau` as a function of the acceleration and robot state (see below for details if you are interested).
-In practice, this allows to use torque in constraint and tasks.
+In practice, this allows to use torque in constraints and tasks.
 The very first natural constraints are torque limits, accounting better for the robot abilities.